fierceoj/ShonyDanza/README.md

 #REQUIRED
 #IPs exceeding the honeyscore limit will not show up in IP results
+#scale is 0.0 to 1.0
-#adjust to desired probability to adjust results, or change to 1.0 to include all results
+#adjust to desired probability to restrict results by threshold, or keep at 1.0 to include all results

-HONEYSCORE_LIMIT = 0.5
+HONEYSCORE_LIMIT = 1.0

 #REQUIRED - at least one key: value pair
 #stock searches that can be selected from a menu
-#add search to the dictionary to automatically add it to your shonydanza menu
+#add search to the dictionary below to add it to your shonydanza stock searches menu

 STOCK_SEARCHES = {
 'ANONYMOUS_FTP':'ftp anonymous ok',